melissaspiegel/documentation/docs/using-mwm-cli.md

 [MWM](README.md) > Web Modules CLI

-# Marketing Web Modules CLI
+# Sample Web Modules CLI
-The Marketing Web Modules CLI (`mwm-cli`) is the preferred method for creating new modules and partials.
+The Sample Web Modules CLI (`swm-cli`) is the preferred method for creating new modules and partials.
 Using the CLI Command not only ensures consistency across all our modules, but also is significantly easier to setup.

 ## Installation

-To install `mwm-cli`, run the following from within the [Marketing Web Modules](https://code.corp.sample.com/wpdev/marketing-web-modules/) project environment.
+To install `swm-cli`, run the following from within the [Sample Web Modules](https://code.corp.sample.com/wpdev/marketing-web-modules/) project environment.

 ```bash
 > cd marketing-web-modules/bin/cli